Q5. How is the quantitative map of R-loop regions defined?

 Calculation of technology score

-Calculation of R-loop score and R-loop zone
+Calculation of weighted R-loop score

-When computing the R-loop score across all technologies, each technology was assigned equal weight and the scores were summed.
-The summed window score was further multiplied by the number of technologies with a score > 0 in that window to yield the non-stranded R-loop score.
-Contiguous regions with a score > 0 were trimmed by removing the portion below 25% of the maximum score within the region, producing non-stranded R-loop regions.
-The same procedure was applied to stranded R-loop technologies to obtain stranded R-loop score and stranded R-loop regions.
+For non-strand specific data, technology scores were summed to obtain the R-loop score for each window.
+The summed window score was then multiplied by the number of technologies with a score greater than 0 in that window to yield the weighted R-loop score.
+The same procedure was applied to stranded R-loop technologies to obtain stranded R-loop score.
 Non-stranded R-loop score that overlapped with Watson or Crick R-loop scores were proportionally assigned to the Watson or Crick strand.
-Non-stranded R-loop regions, if overlapped with stranded R-loop regions, were also assigned to Watson or Crick R-loop zones accordingly.
-The remaining non-stranded R-loop score and regions were considered to have undetermined strandness.